fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-cheat-sheet-english.rst

 How Should I run larger simulations?
 ====================================

-If, for a given simulation, more than a few nodes are needed, then various preventive measures shall be taken in order to be ready to go to further scales (typically disabling most traces_, extending key time-outs, etc.).
+If, for a given simulation, more than a few nodes are needed, then various preventive measures shall be taken in order to be ready to go to further scales (typically disabling most `simulation traces`_, extending key time-outs, etc.).

 For that the ``EXECUTION_TARGET`` compile-time overall flag has been defined.
 Its default value is ``development`` (simulations will not be really scalable, but a good troubleshooting support will be provided), but if you set it to ``production``, then all settings for larger simulations will be applied.